e2eSolutionArchitect/academy/bootcamp/aws/5day-bootcamp-aws.md

 ### About this training program

 ***IMPORTANT***
-- Bootcamp is a ***ONLINE and/or CLASSROOM WORKSHOP*** program based on venue availability
+- Bootcamp is a ***ONLINE and/or CLASSROOM WORKSHOP*** .
+The 'Online Classroom' link will be shared.
+If applicable, an in-person meetup schedule will be shared.
 - Attendance is required in every session
-- Certificate of completion of the Boot camp is given to all participants who attended 100% of sessions and completed their project on time.

 ----------------------------
 ### Eligibility for attending this training program